barak/mit-scheme/src/README.txt

   experimental electronics circuit course during spring term 2004.
   This language is no longer in active use and will not be supported.
   But it is a good example of "ssp" usage.

-These directories are no longer actively in use and the code they contain may not work:

-* "pcsample" contains a profiling extension.

-* "swat" contains an extension that interfaces MIT/GNU Scheme to the Tk graphical toolkit.

-* "wabbit" contains program for finding all of the objects that contain pointers to a given object.

 Building from source on unix systems
 ====================================